aferal/aferal/README.md

  Haitian Creole,
  Arabic,
  & also
- AgileScrum, (I'm Certified)
- getting tfo of my country
+ moving to New Zealand, then Madigascar
-- 🌱 I’m currently learning Cybersec,
+- 🌱 I’m currently studying Cybersec,
- Ethical Hacking,
+ Ethical Hacking, Agile Scrum (I'm certfied)
-All the fkin CompTIA's,
+A couple CompTIA's,
+AWS,
+Asian Philosophy (Hagakure, Philosophers of the Warring States, Art of War, Dao etc.)
  & currently working professionally in network troubleshooting
 - 💞️ I’m looking to collaborate on -
-I am new and would like to find a mentor.
-I am having a hard time with virtual machines (since I don't have space on my laptops?
-Maybe?)
+Anything you think you can teach me
+I am working on the cloud resume challenge
+I figured out instances on AWS, need more guidance on that

 - 📫 How to reach me : Discord  - Feral#5944